Chart Color Schemes

 Hassall Grove is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Hassall Grove has a high cultural diversity, with 39.6% of its population born overseas and 42.5% speaking a language other than English at home.
-Christianity is the main religion in Hassall Grove, comprising 59.5% of people.
-Islam is overrepresented compared to Greater Sydney, making up 9.8% versus 6.8%.
+Hassall Grove has a high level of cultural diversity, with 39.6% of its population born overseas and 42.5% speaking a language other than English at home.
+The predominant religion in Hassall Grove is Christianity, comprising 59.5% of the population.
+However, Islam is overrepresented compared to Greater Sydney, making up 9.8% of Hassall Grove's population versus 6.8%.

 Frequently Asked Questions - Diversity